Kristen Stewart Shaves Her Head After Robert Pattinson Revelation

 A post shared by Cj Romero (@cjscissorhands) on

 Kristen Stewart has definitely reinvented herself after her Twilight era with Robert Pattinson.
-She has taken on more edgy roles and has started dating women including Alicia Cargile, Soko, St. Vincent and current girlfriend Stella Maxwell.
+She has taken on more edgy roles and has started dating women, including Alicia Cargile, Soko, St. Vincent and current girlfriend, Stella Maxwell.
 She’s not even shy packing on the PDA in front of the cameras.

-During an interview with The London Sunday Times, Stewart revealed what she has gone through dating Pattinson.
-Their relationship became highly publicized and her cheating scandal with her former director Rupert Sander has put them on scrutiny for years.
+During an interview with The London Sunday Times, Stewart revealed what she had gone through dating Pattinson.
+Their relationship became highly publicized, and her cheating scandal with her former director Rupert Sander had put them under scrutiny for years.

 “If it didn’t seem like a relevant topic, like something that needed help, I would have kept my life private forever,” Kristen admitted.
 “But then I can’t walk outside holding somebody’s hand, as I’m followed everywhere.”